kohkimakimoto/EArray/README.md

 * You can use a default value when you try to get a value of array.
 * You can use this object as a normal array (Implementing `ArrayAccess`, `Iterator` and `Countable` interfase).
 * It has some convenient methods for array: `each`, `filter`, `sort`.
+* You can register custom methods to array.

 It aims to remove code that checks array key existence.
 Especially for a nested array.
 Do you hate the code like the below?